sola-st/CodeMapper/web/resources/README.md

 - **Click the button "Choose file"** to select the JSON file which includes the meta information of the to-annotate data.
 - **Click the button "Read"** to read the first piece of data and start annotation.
     - The title area will show a table that counts the cases of neighboring commits, k-distance commits, and the size categories.
-    - The meta information area will show the metadata.
+    - The meta-information area will show the metadata.
     - the Version name area will show additional information.
         - The index of current data (starts at 1),
         - commit distance